Browsed by

 Devo: Matthew 16:21-23

 In the previous verses, Jesus commanded Peter for his faith (Matthew 16:13-20).
 Peter confessed Jesus as the Christ and the Son of the living God.
+However, in Matthew 16:21-23, Jesus called Peter “Satan”.
+Jesus told His disciples the things that must happen to Him.

 “From that time Jesus began to show His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised the third day.” v.
 21